 Maryland Native Plants for Winter Interest

-Yellow-twig dogwood ‘Bud’s Yellow’ is a lovely addition to a garden for winter interest.
-A suckering shrub with an upright-spreading habit, with yellow stems.
+Cornus sericea ‘Budd’s Yellow’, is a lovely addition to a garden for winter interest.
+A suckering shrub with an upright-spreading habit and yellow stems typically grows in the absence of pruning to 5-8 feet tall with a slightly larger spread.
 The best color appears in the younger stems.
 In the spring, yellow-twig dogwood produces showy white flowers that attract butterflies.
+Flowers develop into clusters of whitish (sometimes bluish tinged ) drupes in summer.
+Fruit is attractive to birds.
 It’s dark green leaves turn red to orange to purple in the fall making it great for all season interest.
 It is a deer tolerant shrub and does well in wet soil.
-Common uses are hedges and rain gardens.
+A common plant for hedges and rain gardens.